The Lowdown on Eco Fabrics

 Synthetic sounds bad, and it generally is, but high-tech fabrics have some wonderful uses for longevity and function (hello winter parkas!).
 Yes, natural is preferred and some synthetics are better than others, so it’s important to know what is used in the production of synthetic fabrics.

 Polyester and polyamide are synthetic fabrics that take much longer to degrade than natural fibres (because it's derived from oil and basically plastic 😖) .
 The dyes used to colour these fabrics are also often harmful to the environment (looking at you, neon!).
 However, polyester holds its shape and lasts a long time, and is a versatile tool to create shape-wear like smooth cups for t-shirt bras or beautiful laces (which is why you may notice that recycled lace or items made with recycled plastic bottles have a higher $$$ due to the extra energy to create it vs. virgin polyester).
-My hope when customers purchase a piece that contains polyester is that they plan to wear it for a long time and take care of each item to increase its longevity.
+My intention in carrying a few products made with synthetics is that they will be extra functional or comfy pieces that will last a long time.

 Blends of polyester / polyamide / nylon / elastane spandex / sometimes mixed with viscose rayon or cotton